Characterization of degenerate supersymmetric ground states of the Nicolai supersymmetric fermion lattice model by symmetry breakdown: Degenerate classical supersymmetric ground states and broken local fermionic symmetries

 ``New I-9(2)'' above belongs to $\widehat{\Upsilon}_{0,n}$ when being restricted to $[0, 2n]$.
-Therefore we can obtain New I-9(2) by acting some local supercharges in $[0, 2n]$ upon $\Omega_1$ (not $\Omega_0$ here).
-By noting Lemma \ref{lem:vacuum-occupied-start} we can construct I-9 by acting some local supercharges in $[0, 2(n+1)]$ upon $\Omega_0$.
+Therefore we can obtain New I-9(2) by applying some local supercharges in $[0, 2n]$ to $\Omega_1$ (not $\Omega_0$ here).
+By noting Lemma \ref{lem:vacuum-occupied-start} we can construct I-9 by applying some local supercharges in $[0, 2(n+1)]$ to $\Omega_0$.

 \ \\

 Case II:\\ We deal with all $g\in \widehat{\Upsilon}_{0,n+1}$ whose left and right ends are

 The proof for Case II can be done in the same way as done for Case I.\\